When Does Preconditioning Help or Hurt Generalization?: Discussion and Conclusion

 \subsection{Acknowledgement}

-{ The authors would like to thank Murat A.~Erdogdu, Fartash Faghri, Ryo Karakida, Yiping Lu, Jiaxin Shi, Shengyang Sun, Yusuke Tsuzuku, Guodong Zhang, Michael Zhang and Tianzong Zhang for helpful comments and discussions.
-The authors are also grateful to Tomoya Murata for his contribution to preliminary studies on regression in the RKHS.
+{ The authors would like to thank (in alphabetical order) Murat A.~Erdogdu, Fartash Faghri, Ryo Karakida, Yiping Lu, Jiaxin Shi, Shengyang Sun, Yusuke Tsuzuku, Guodong Zhang, Michael Zhang and Tianzong Zhang for helpful comments and discussions.
+The authors are also grateful to Tomoya Murata for his contribution to preliminary studies on preconditioned update in the RKHS.

 JB and RG were supported by the CIFAR AI Chairs program.
 JB and DW were partially supported by LG Electronics and NSERC.
 AN was partially supported by JSPS Kakenhi (19K20337) and JST-PRESTO.
 TS was partially supported by JSPS Kakenhi (26280009, 15H05707 and 18H03201), Japan Digital Design and JST-CREST.
 JX was supported by a Cheung-Kong Graduate School of Business Fellowship.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute. }